Events

 Boundary Road Agreements

 When municipalities share a boundary, responsibility for the roads that run along or across it can quickly become unclear without a formal agreement.
 A well-structured boundary road agreement is not just a tool for operational clarity—it’s a critical risk management instrument.
+In this next session of the Transferring Risk Intentionally Series, we’ll focus on how municipalities can use boundary road agreements to define obligations, allocate risk, and avoid costly disputes.

 November 13, 2025 • 11:00 AM – 12:00 PM.
 ET